Universal set

 Let $U = \{1,2,3,4,5,6,7,8,9,10,11,12,13,14,15\}$ and $A = \{10,4,2,6,1,9,3\}$, $B=\{4,13,1,9,3,15,14\}$ and $C =\{2,6,1,9,3,14,15,11,12\}$.

-The venn diagram to represent the universal set and its subsets of the above example is
+The Venn diagram to represent the universal set and its subsets of the above example is

-Properties of Universal Set
+Properties of the Universal Set

-1. When we take union from a universal set then the result will be the universal set. $U \cup A=U$
+1. When we take a union from a universal set then the result will be the universal set. $U \cup A=U$

 Note: If $A$ is a subset of $B$, then $A \cup B=B$